Amendment to the Building Standards Act: Balancing decarbonization with the preservation of values that Japan must protect

 Tomoo Machiba

-The aim of this revision is to strengthen energy conservation measures in the construction sector, which accounts for approximately 3 % of Japan's Energy consumption, in order to achieve the decarbonization targets of carbon neutrality by 2050 and a 46 % reduction in greenhouse gas (GHG) emissions by 2030 (compared to fiscal 2013 levels).
-In principle, compliance with energy conservation standards (insulation grade 4 or higher and primary Energy consumption grade 4 or higher) * 2) will be mandatory for all newly built homes and non-residential buildings (including extensions and renovations), and these standards are scheduled to be raised to the ZEH standard * 3) by 2030. * 4)
+The aim of this revision is to strengthen energy-saving measures in the construction sector, which accounts for approximately 30% of Japan's Energy consumption, in order to achieve the decarbonization targets of carbon neutrality by 2050 and a 46% reduction in greenhouse gas (GHG) emissions by 2030 (compared to fiscal 2013).
+In principle, compliance with energy-saving standards (insulation grade 4 or higher and primary Energy consumption grade 4 or higher) *2) will be mandatory for all new residential and non-residential buildings (including extensions and renovations), and these are scheduled to be raised to the ZEH standard *3) by 2030. *4)

-This may sound like good news, as it means that decarbonization may finally be on the way even in the Energy-inefficient housing sector, but it also brings with it some difficult problems.
-The most important change in the amendment is the review of the "Special Provision No. 4."
-According to Article 6, Paragraph 1, No. 4 of the same law, when an architect designs a small wooden building, the review of structural regulations etc. is waived, but now 2 story wooden buildings and single-story buildings over 200 2 (in other words, most ordinary homes) are exempt from the waiver. * 5
+This may sound like good news, as it means that decarbonization is finally on the way in the Energy-inefficient housing sector, but it also presents some challenges.
+The most important change in the amendment is the review of the "Special Exception No. 4."
+Article 6, Paragraph 1, Item 4 of the law stipulated that when a small wooden building is designed by an architect, inspection of structural regulations, etc. could be omitted, but this time, two-story wooden buildings and single-story buildings over 200m2 (in other words, most ordinary homes) will no longer be subject to this omission. *5)

-Figure: Changes to the scope of the 4 special exemption and Contents of documents to be submitted * 6)
+Figure: Changes to the scope of the No. 4 special exception and the Contents of the documents to be submitted *6)

-Recently, more and more people are buying old houses or vacant houses and renovating them to continue living there or to open a shop, but these are considered "existing non-compliant buildings," and most repairs and remodeling of 1 or more of the main structural parts (walls, pillars, floors, beams, roofs, stairs) require the submission of a confirmation application before construction, just like new construction. * 7) For example, even if an old staircase is too steep and you want to make it less steep, you must thoroughly insulate the entire building and reinforce it to be earthquake-resistant to meet the standards.
-Moreover, energy conservation increases the weight of the building, making it even more difficult to guarantee structural safety.
-Even if an old house is sturdy, it is a considerable hurdle to draw up blueprints and prove the earthquake resistance of something that was built based on the carpenter's intuition and with seismic isolation in mind.
+Recently, an increasing number of people are buying old or vacant houses and renovating them to continue living there or open businesses.
+However, these are now classified as "existing non-compliant buildings," and the majority of repairs and alterations to one or more of the main structural elements (walls, pillars, floors, beams, roofs, and stairs) require the submission of a confirmation application before construction, just like new construction. *7) For example, even if an old staircase is too steep and you want to make it less steep, you must thoroughly insulate and reinforce the entire building to meet the standards.
+Furthermore, energy conservation increases the weight of the building, making it even more difficult to ensure structural safety.
+Even if an old house is sturdy, it is a considerable hurdle to create blueprints and prove its earthquake resistance, as it was built based on the carpenter's intuition and with seismic isolation in mind.

 As a result, only minor repairs will be made and the houses will be left to decay, or demolished and new buildings will be built, going against the national and local government efforts to utilize vacant houses.
 This will mean that only cultural assets will remain, and Japan's regional townscapes and farming and fishing village scenery that inbound tourists love will be lost.
 I am in favor of decarbonizing the entire housing stock, but I would like the government to consider making exceptions for buildings with long-term value, such as classic cars, and to expand subsidies for insulation renovations and earthquake reinforcement costs.

-In a similar vein, the revised Food Sanitation Act, which came into force in June 2024, will require pickle Manufacturing to require business licenses and will require standards such as separating processing facilities from residences, installing lever-operated or automatic faucets, and installing windows and screens in line with HACCP * 8 ) , which is causing the disappearance of pickles made by local elderly people that have been popular and sold at roadside stations and other places.
-The tightening of regulations was triggered by a mass food poisoning outbreak caused by O157 in 2012, in which 8 people died from overnight pickled Chinese cabbage Manufacturing by a manufacturer in Sapporo, and there is no point in applying it to most pickles that are fermented for a long time. * 9
+In a similar case, the revised Food Sanitation Act, which came into effect in June 2024, requires pickle Manufacturing to require a business license, and requires standards such as separating processing facilities from residences, introducing lever-operated or automatic faucets, and installing windows and screen doors in accordance with HACCP *8) , which are causing the disappearance of pickles made by local elderly people that were popular when sold at roadside stations and other places.
+The tightening of regulations was caused by a mass food poisoning incident caused by O157 in 2012, in which eight people died from overnight pickled Chinese cabbage Manufacturing by a manufacturer in Sapporo, and there is no point in applying it to most pickles that are fermented for a long time *9) .

-The aims of such policies are noble, but there are countless cases where the implementation design has had a huge negative impact in other ways (the recent debate over the "1.03 million yen barrier" is one example).
-In addition, in the case of decarbonization, the image of renewable energy in general has been tarnished due to concerns about the destruction of landscapes and the risk of natural disasters caused by the construction of solar power plants in mountainous areas.
-I think that there are major issues regarding the improvement of the capabilities of policy makers, the thorough implementation of policy impact assessments, and the importance of Diet deliberations until bills are passed (as well as providing voters with clear and sufficient information to make a decision).
+While the objectives of such policies are noble, there are countless cases where the implementation design has had significant negative impacts in other ways (the recent debate over the "1.03 million yen barrier" is one example).
+Even in the area of decarbonization, concerns about the destruction of landscapes and the risk of natural disasters caused by the construction of solar power plants in mountainous areas have also tarnished the image of renewable energy in general.
+I believe that there are major issues surrounding the improvement of policymakers' capabilities, the thorough implementation of policy impact assessments, and the importance of Diet deliberations before bills are passed (as well as providing voters with clear and sufficient information to make a decision).

 Zeroboard